 Is there emergency financial assistance available for students?

 Heartland Community College has a Student Emergency Fund to support students faced with unexpected, financial hardship.
-Students can find out if they are eligible for temporary, short–term financial assistance by filling out the Student Emergency Fund Application.
+Students may be eligible for temporary, short–term financial assistance.
+For questions, please contact firstname.lastname@example.org.

 If you experience respiratory symptoms associated with coronavirus including fever, cough, and difficulty breathing you should contact a healthcare provider.

 HCC students can register for ISU Health Services.
 There is a fee every semester.

 Adults without health insurance may be able to receive some care from the Community Health Clinic.
 Remember to call ahead with inquiries.
 They do not serve walk-in patients.

 There are some additional resources that may be available through state of Illinois.
 Start here to see criteria for these services:

 If you have existing healthcare coverage, call ahead to let your provider know of your symptoms.
 Local providers include:

 1437 E College, Normal